Andrew Cuomo’s family members were given special access to covid testing, according to people familiar with the arrangement

 Adams, a public health expert, had to spend a number of days testing the governor’s family members, the people with knowledge of the matter said.

-Adams did not respond to multiple requests for comment, but officials with knowledge of the effort said it was not her idea and she was simply carrying out orders.
+Adams did not respond to multiple requests for comment, but officials with knowledge of the effort said that it was not her idea and that she was simply carrying out orders.

 Separately, nurses working for the state were dispatched in two-person swabbing teams to test “dozens” of VIPs, some living in penthouses in Manhattan, according to one person with direct knowledge.

-“We referred to them as ‘specials,’” the person said.
+“We referred to them as ‘specials,’ ” the person said.

-Those tests were then driven to the Wadsworth lab by state troopers for expedited processing, according to the person with knowledge
+Those tests were then driven to the Wadsworth lab by state troopers for processing, according to the person with knowledge.

-The person said names of the patients were closely held by an assistant working for state health commissioner Howard Zucker and obscured throughout the expedited testing process, often through the use of numbers or letter initials or aliases.
+The person said the names of the patients were closely held by an assistant working for state Health Commissioner Howard Zucker and obscured throughout the priority testing process, often through the use of numbers or letter initials or aliases.
 Such a process also skirted the effort to collect demographic data used to drive public health decisions in response to the deadly pandemic.

 “It made it impossible to reconcile the data at the end of the day,” the individual said.